ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/docs/references/statement-editor/call-a-ballerina-package-function.md

-# Call a Ballerina library function
+# Call a Ballerina package function

 The Statement Editor allows you to easily navigate between Ballerina standard libraries and language libraries.
 The **libraries** tab in the Statement Editor lists all the supported standard and language libraries.

-This guide helps you to understand how to call a Ballerina library function using the Statement Editor.
+This guide helps you to understand how to call a Ballerina package function using the Statement Editor.

 Let's call the Ballerina [`printError`](https://lib.ballerina.io/ballerina/log/2.5.0/functions#printError) function of the [`log` module](https://lib.ballerina.io/ballerina/log/2.5.0) to log an error in the given sample code below.